 - Creating facial symmetry

 - Enhancing your confidence

 A: At your initial consultation, you’ll receive a warm welcome from the Davis Orthodontics team.
 We’ll introduce ourselves, make sure we have your dental and medical history and show you around the office.
-Once you’re settled, we’ll take complimentary x-rays and Dr. Buddy will perform a comprehensive oral exam.
-He’ll use these diagnostic records to form a diagnosis and create a customized treatment plan that will bring out the best in your smile.
+Once you’re settled, we’ll take complimentary x-rays and our Doctors will perform a comprehensive oral exam.
+They will use these diagnostic records to form a diagnosis and create a customized treatment plan that will bring out the best in your smile.
 You’ll have the chance to ask as many questions as you’d like and we always take the time to explain everything.
 We’ll wrap up by discussing financial information, insurance details and payment plan options.
 You’ll feel confident about choosing the treatment that’s best for you.
 Ready to kick off your journey to a brand new smile?
-Book a free consultation online or by calling us at (864) 967-0053 (Simpsonville office) or (864) 801-3500 (Greer office).
+Book a free consultation online or by calling us at (864) 801-3500.